Light - Compact - Exceptional

 ** You can now find the New Nikon 500mm PF lens in stock at many camera retail stores - online.

-Those curious about the performance difference between my Nikon D850 and My Nikon Z6 using the Nikon 500mm PF lens - The D850 has a faster focus response and the difference is slightly noticeable but not so much as to make me hesitate using this lens on my ZD6/Z7.
+Those curious about the performance difference between my Nikon D850 and My Nikon Z6 using the Nikon 500mm PF lens - The D850 has a faster focus response, and the difference is slightly noticeable but not so much as to make me hesitate to use this lens on my Z mirrorless camera bodies.